ar2rworld/osyne-telegram-video-downloader/README.md

   - read a file everytime instagram.com requested
 - Add https://golangci-lint.run/, locally could be run with https://pre-commit.com/, or with editor extention
   - https://gist.github.com/pantafive/3296201ef3dc14a71139cae157aa8c34
+- Improve the functionality with Steam (downloaded steam -> telegram new video steam)

 *Thanks to ChatGPT3.5*